 If you pick the right platform, building a website can be as easy as drag and drop.
-We are often asked what platforms we recommend for an awards marketing website and our answer is almost always a SaaS platform like Wix or Squarespace.
+We are often asked what platforms we recommend for an awards marketing website and our answer is almost always a SaaS platform like Wix, Squarespace or WordPress.

-Like Award Force, both Wix and Squarespace are SaaS cloud products (Software as a Service).
+Like Award Force, these platforms are SaaS cloud products (Software as a Service).
 Which means you pay a subscription fee to access the service via the internet on a monthly or annual basis.
 By using a SaaS cloud product, you get:

 New software features released on a regular basis

 You don’t have to update the product, download patches or technically maintain the software in any way

 You can configure the software to your needs without specialised skills